New Hampshire man accused of spreading hepatitis C denies charges

-LITTLETON, N.H., Dec 4 (Reuters) - A traveling hospital technician accused of spreading hepatitis C to more than 30 former patients nationwide has pleaded not guilty to federal charges of tampering with a consumer product and obtaining controlled substances by fraud.
+LITTLETON, New Hampshire (Reuters) - A traveling hospital technician accused of spreading hepatitis C to more than 30 former patients nationwide has pleaded not guilty to federal charges of tampering with a consumer product and obtaining controlled substances by fraud.

 David Kwiatkowski, 33, was arraigned in federal court Monday in Concord N.H.
 A trial is scheduled for February but is unlikely to begin until later due to the complexity of the case, his lawyer, Bjorn Lange, said in an interview on Tuesday.